Stacked glass payment cards with a sol symbol, Machu Picchu ruins, and Peruvian flag

 Supported Exchanges & Wallets in Peru

-Twelve card issuers serve Peru through LATAM and GLOBAL coverage.
+Twelve card issuers are available to Peruvian users.
 The absence of crypto-specific legislation means no additional compliance burden beyond standard card issuer KYC.

 COCA delivers the highest combined yield for Peruvian users: up to 8% cashback cards in COCA tokens (scaling with staking $COCA, 1% at free Starter) plus 6% APY on stablecoin deposits.
 In Peru's uncertain tax environment (no SUNAT guidance on crypto), the non-custodial architecture also means your funds stay in your wallet until spending.

-KAST is the cleanest prepaid route for moving Yape and P2P balances into day-to-day card spend: $0 annual fee, 2% cashback, and the most direct route from local wallet rails to a spendable prepaid balance.
+KAST is the cleanest prepaid route for moving Yape and P2P balances into day-to-day card spend: $0 annual fee, 1.5% USD cashback on the first $2,000/month, and the most direct route from local wallet rails to a spendable prepaid balance.
 Combined with Yape-to-P2P on-ramping, a Peruvian user can go from PEN to USDT to card-loaded in under an hour.

 ether.fi hedges against future tax legislation.
 If SUNAT eventually classifies crypto disposals as taxable income at 8-30%, the borrow-against-staked-ETH model avoids triggering the event entirely.
 Avici offers crypto-backed Visa credit through Rain with the same no-disposal advantage.